Pratt & Whitney J57: Design and development

 GE adopted the second option with their General Electric J79, while Pratt & Whitney adopted the two-spool arrangement with their J57.

 P&W realized that if they could develop a modest pressure ratio (< 4.5:1) axial compressor to handle adequately at any throttle setting including starting and acceleration, they could put two such compressors in series to achieve a higher overall pressure ratio.

-In a two-spool arrangement, the first compressor, usually called Low Pressure Compressor (LPC), is driven by the Low Pressure Turbine (LPT), and supercharges another unit known as the High Pressure Compressor (HPC) itself driven by the High Pressure Turbine (HPT).
+In a two-spool arrangement, the first compressor, usually called low-pressure compressor (LPC), is driven by the low-pressure turbine (LPT) and supercharges another unit, known as the high-pressure compressor (HPC), itself driven by the high-pressure turbine (HPT).
 During starting the HP spool starts to rotate first, while the LP spool is stationary.
-As the HP spool accelerates and the fuel:air mixture in the combustor lights up, at some point there is sufficient energy in the turbine gas stream to start to rotate the LP spool, which accelerates, albeit more sluggishly.
-Eventually, at full throttle, both spools will rotate at their design speeds.
-Because the exit temperature of the HPC is obviously higher than that of the LPC, a similar blade tip Mach number for both units is achieved by making the design HP shaft speed significantly higher than that of the LP shaft.
+As the HP spool accelerates and the fuel–air mixture in the combustor lights up, at some point there is sufficient energy in the turbine gas stream to start to rotate the LP spool, which accelerates, albeit more sluggishly.
+Eventually, at full throttle, both spools rotate at their design speeds.
+Because the exit temperature of the HPC is obviously higher than that of the LPC, a similar blade-tip Mach number for both units is achieved by making the design HP shaft speed significantly higher than that of the LP shaft.
 Any reductions in compressor diameter going towards the combustor exaggerates the difference.

 In the same timeframe as the J57, the Bristol Aeroplane Company Engine Division in the UK also adopted the two-spool arrangement into their Olympus turbojet engine series, which went on to propel the Avro Vulcan bomber and later the Concorde.
 Within a few months, both P&W and Bristol had had a first run of their prototypes.
 Both demonstrated superb handling.